India's oldest student-edited law review

-The National Law School of India Review (NLSIR) is the flagship student-edited law review published by the National Law School of India University (NLSIU), Bengaluru.
+The National Law School of India Review (NLSIR) is a bi-annual, student-edited, peer-reviewed law journal published by the Student Advocate Committee at the National Law School of India University (NLSIU), Bengaluru.
+First published in 1988, it remains among India’s leading forums for rigorous legal scholarship.

-It holds the unique distinction of being cited thrice by the Supreme Court of India.
-It has also been cited by Indian High Courts and courts in the wider Global South, including Sri Lanka and South Africa.
-Other citations include the Report of the Committee of Experts on a Data Protection Framework for India under the Chairmanship of Justice (retd.)
-B.N.
-Srikrishna and reports of the 21st Law Commission of India.
+NLSIR has been cited three times by the Supreme Court of India, as well as by High Courts across the country and by courts in the wider Global South, including Sri Lanka and South Africa.
+Its work has also informed policy deliberations, including the Report of the Committee of Experts on a Data Protection Framework for India (chaired by Justice B.N.
+Srikrishna, retd.) and reports of the 21st Law Commission of India.

 Faculty Board